End-of-life tyre recycling

 Subsidy payment

-A subsidy is paid to the tyre collector by the Danish Tyre Trade Environmental Foundation on behalf of the EPA for ELTs delivered to approved recycling plants.
+A subsidy is paid to the tyre collector by the Danish Tyre Industry Environmental Fund on behalf of the EPA for ELTs delivered to approved recycling plants.

-Subsidy per kg incl.
-VAT as from July 1st 2023:
+Subsidy incl.
+VAT per kg as of January 1st 2025:

-The subsidy is graduated according to the extent of recycling at the plant where the collected ELTs are delivered.
+The subsidy is adjusted according to the extent of recycling at the plant where the collected ELTs are delivered.

 Approvals